-First, run the fabric under cold water in the sink.
-Handwash it to the best of your ability, rubbing the fabric together only lightly.
+- First, run the fabric under cold water in the sink.
+Hand wash it to the best of your ability, rubbing the fabric together only lightly under the running water.
 Don’t rub harshly at all, even if the fabric is cotton and can take it.

-If you are unable to deal with the stain when it occurs, run the sink full of water and let it soak until you can work on it.
+- If you are unable to deal with the stain when it occurs, run the sink full of cold water and let it soak until you can work on it.

-So here are where things get a little tricky and you have to trouble-shoot.
+So here in the next step is where things get a little tricky and you have to troubleshoot.